aslatt13/Adidas-Autocheckout/README.md

 	  	password (adidas cart password)

 	9. The script will open chrome browser, login, and navigate to the cart.
-It will ask if the item in cart is correct and 		     if you want to proceed.
+It will ask if you want to continue.

 	10. If so, it will fill in you details automatically.